REGISTRATION - Grief in Later Life: Helping Seniors Face Loss

 Dr. William G. (Bill) Hoy

-Dr. William G. (Bill) Hoy holds a clinical faculty appointment in Medical Humanities at Baylor University in Waco, Texas.
-A popular speaker for groups of caregiving professionals across North America, Dr. Hoy has authored more than 100 journal articles, published papers, chapters and books.
+Dr. William G. (Bill) Hoy was Clinical Professor of Medical Humanities at Baylor University in Waco, Texas from 2012-2024.
+A popular speaker for groups of caregiving professionals across North America, Dr. Hoy has authored more than 200 journal articles, published papers, book chapters, and seven books.

 Dr. Patti Anewalt